Credit Union Foundation Australia

-Cufa, formerly known as Credit Union Foundation Australia is an independent, secular, not-for-profit Australian development organisation.
+Cufa, formerly known as Credit Union Foundation Australia, is an independent, secular, not-for-profit Australian development organisation.
 Cufa has full accreditation under the Australian Aid program run by Department of Foreign Affairs and Trade (Australia) and is a signatory to the Australian Council for International Development Code of Conduct.

 Cufa was founded in 1971 and delivers economic development, education, enterprise and employment projects across the Asia Pacific.
 Cufa has a head office in Sydney and offices in its countries of operations which include Bougainville, Cambodia, Fiji (serving the greater Pacific) Myanmar and East Timor.

-Cufa’s vision
+Vision

 Cufa's vision is for communities of the Asia Pacific region to be free of poverty through economic development and self-determination.

-Cufa’s mission
+Mission

 To facilitate the development of economic capacity through education, employment and enterprise opportunities to build community self-reliance.

 History

 Cufa Ltd was created in 1971 as the development agency of the Australian Credit union Movement.
 Cufa was previously a subsidiary company of Customer Owned Banking Association (COBA), became an independent entity 1 July 2013, when Cufa Ltd became the holder of the two shares in Credit Union Foundation Australia Pty Ltd.

 As a subsidiary company, Cufa's members were the members of the Australian credit union movement.
 As an independent entity, Cufa now has its own membership through Cufa Ltd. Cufa Ltd also has its own constitution.